HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_ROOFS~ADV~All_Sheeting.md

 {{ box_icon("img/EditButton.png", "", "Edit button", width=64) }}

-<p>For individual layers of the roof assembly on a specified roof plane, it allows you to:</p>
+<p>For individual layers of the roof composition on a specified roof plane, it allows you to:</p>

 <ul>
   <li><p>Set the type of covering or individual layers of the secondary structure including dimensions, direction of installation, as well as editing the position and angle of installation.</p></li>